SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 Between Promoter and Terminator, **Exon** and **Intron** alternate.
 Exon is coding, whereas Intron is non-coding and works as metadata.

 After reading the intron, they are spliced out during mRNA processing => done by the "splicesome".
 The mRNA, after splicing, is "capped and tailed" to mark pre-processing completion, at which point they leave the nucleus + go to the ribosome.

+* Begin by assembling helper proteins at intron-exon borders
+*

 ### Translation => RNA-directed polypeptide synthesis
 Mature mRNA sent to ribosome. mRNA must travel to the cytoplasm in the Eukarotes to catch the RNA, whereas in prokarotes they don't have to go anywhere.